kauri0/Kauri.sBS/itinerary.md

 * Started volunteering in Milingona Hostel, Tirana.
 Story under construction.

 ##### October
 * After three weeks, left the hostel to go cycle touring with Zak, Joe and Ebony.
 [An Albanian Cycle Tour: Week One](/An-Albanian-Cycle-Tour-Week-One.html) takes place.
-Week Two is still under construction.
+Week Two is still under construction, and the future is a mystery.